JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 console.log( rex.dinner ); // Rex eats anything for dinner.

-Child or Sub-Classes
+Child or Sub-classes

 It’s often practical to use one class as the base for another.
-If we’re mostly creating dog objects,

-Animal is too generic, and we must specify the same 4-leg and “woof” noise defaults every time.
+A

-Dog class can inherit all the properties and methods from the
+Human class could inherit all the properties and methods from the

-Animal class using
+Animal class using the

-extends.
-Dog-specific properties and methods can be added or removed as necessary:
+extends keyword.
+Properties and methods can be added, removed, or changed as necessary so human object creation becomes easier and more readable:

-class Dog extends Animal {
+class Human extends Animal {

 constructor(name) {